 • Ear discharge is typically diagnosed through history and physical examination.
 The cause of the discharge requires further testing such as cytology (examining the discharge under a microscope), bacterial or fungal culture, bloodwork, or allergy testing.

-• Treatment depends on the severity of the disease, your individual pet, and your veterinarian.
-There is no specific treatment for alopecia.
-Instead, treatment is aimed at eliminating the underlying cause of the problem.
+• Treatment depends on the underlying cause of the discharge, your individual pet, and your veterinarian.
+Treatment may include thorough ear cleaning, ear medication, oral medication such as antibiotics and/or steroids, allergy medication or even surgery.
 Discuss treatment details when your pet is diagnosed with this condition.

 What to Watch for*:

 • Redness, swelling, discharge and odor from the ears

 * Please notify us if you notice any of the above signs or if you have any questions!